ceford/cefjdemos-data-jdm-help-en/articles/menu-items/contacts-featured-contacts.md

 - **Contact Redirect** Enter an alternative URL to redirect the submitter after the email is sent.

-## Quick Tips
+## Tips

 - To feature a contact do one of the following using the Contacts list:
   - Select the Featured symbol (circle with a star) in the Featured column,
   - Select the Item select check box and select Feature in the Actions drop-down list in the Toolbar.
 Several items can be selected to Feature or Unfeature via the Actions list.